Recovering closed-loop recycled metals from end-of-life printed circuit boards to enable circular and traceable supply chains.

 Palladium

-Industry uses include hydrogen energy so clean energy, electronics, groundwater treatment
+Industry uses include hydrogen energy, electronics and catalysts.